roiz-git/SnipSlip-Rabbi/README.md

 ## Requirements
 - macOS 10.15 (Catalina) or later
 - - Accessibility permissions (to be able to listen to Cmd+X shortcut)
-- To avoid MacOS Gatekeeper `xattr -dr com.apple.quarantine /path/SnipSlip Rabbi.app`
+- To avoid MacOS Gatekeeper `xattr -rd com.apple.quarantine /path/SnipSlip Rabbi.app`